superfaceai/spec/spec/draft/map-spec.md

 ## Expressions

-Expressions are the bread and butter of the script.
+Expressions are central to the script.
 Expressions appear on the right-hand side of {VariableStatement}, in {Condition}s and in operation call {Argument} list.

-Since the only way to obtain a lexical context in which statements can be declared is to create an {ScriptArrowFunction} it is often more convenient to use functional patterns to transform data:
+Since the only way to obtain a lexical context in which statements can be declared is to create an {ScriptArrowFunction}, it is often more convenient to use functional patterns to transform data:

 ```example
 Object.entries(foo).filter(